PhilipWilliamVentura/RAGChatbot-and-Diffusion-model/README.md

 ## 🔥 Features

-- **Diffusion Model from Scratch:** Generate images/diagrams from textual prompts.
+- **Diffusion Model from Scratch:** Generate images/diagrams from textual prompts or images.
 - **RAG Question-Answering:** Retrieve answers from user-provided text using embeddings and FAISS.
 - **Full-Stack Integration:** Backend powers the interactive AI companion on [Quant ML Labs](https://quantmllabs.vercel.app).